 Our customers share with us that they now fill open roles 53% faster when they advertise DailyPay in their job postings.1 That means the job that would have taken 4 weeks to fill, now only takes 2 weeks.
 That’s a meaningful cost savings for employers, and one that helps businesses staff up more quickly.

 But perhaps the most important impact: once those employees are working, they stay 45% longer, on average, than those who don’t use DailyPay.
 That means someone who might have quit after 3 months, now stays for 5.
 Someone who may have quit after 6 months, now stays for 9.

 All of this results in a better employee experience, which results in meaningful cost savings for the employer, that can then be reinvested in their business.

 HIRE, by DailyPay, is an easy solution to attract and retain employees.
-Our PayExTM suite of products and services is available to employers who are looking to offer a competitive on-demand pay benefit to their current and potential employees.
+Our Digital Wallet Solution is available to employers who are looking to offer a competitive on-demand pay benefit to their current and potential employees.
 Offering on-demand pay almost doubles the number of job applications you receive and reduces turnover by up to 73%, according to a new report by the Mercator Advisory Group that analyzed DailyPay data from 10 industries.

 A far reaching impact on employees and the economy

 Our job is to make every stakeholder in the financial system the best version of itself.